 ► FOOTNOTES, DISCLAIMERS, ACKNOWLEDGMENT, ETC

-This post is filed under the category "En Route Stories."
-To see more posts from this category, scroll down and look for the "More Posts from this Category..." section below.
+This post was filed under the category "En Route Stories" See more posts related to this below.

 The maps I used on this post are from maps.google.com.ph.

 The insights, condition and name of places or properties I mentioned here are based on the facts and situation on the day of my visit.
 Take note that you may have a different experience when you try or see the properties or places mentioned here.
 Names of places and properties may also change by time so it's not my responsibility to update all the information on this blog because once published, I already consider it an archive and I won't update my narratives because I want them to become my references of what have happened in the past.
 I'm very particular of the dates because I want my amazing readers to understand that I am writing stories based on my perspective and insights on the day of my visit.
 You can see dates almost everywhere on this blog.
 Exempted from this rule are my travel guide posts that need to be updated.

 LATEST STORIES COVERING #KUALALUMPUR | SEE ALL SOUTH EAST ASIA STORIES »

 MORE STORIES COVERING ASIA | SEE OLDER STORIES »

 SEE OLDER STORIES COVERING 'EN ROUTE STORIES' »